nagasudhirpulla/taming_python/blog/skills/oauth_intro.md

 * Many providers like Okta also provide OAuth 2.0 services in the cloud

 ### OAuth 2.0 client and Resource Server
-* OAuth 2.0 authorization and authentication can be integrated in applications using many opensource frameworks in various languages like authlilb in python, IdentityModel in dotnet
+* OAuth 2.0 authorization and authentication can be integrated in applications using many opensource frameworks in various languages like authlilb in python, ASP.NET Core Identity, IdentityModel in dotnet

 ### References
 * Terminology in OAuth 2.0 - https://identityserver4.readthedocs.io/en/latest/intro/terminology.html